connorcerf/global-layoff-risk-analysis-sql/README.md

 ## Limitations

 - Dataset reflects publicly reported layoffs and may underrepresent smaller private companies
-- Layoff percentage does not capture company profitability or cash position
+- Layoff percentage does not capture company profitability, cash position or company size
 - Geographic results may reflect dataset composition rather than global distribution

 ---